SecondHandSushi/Project-1-Mental-Tech/README.md

 - These percentages were compared over time to see if there were changes in the level of comfort discussing a physical vs mental health issue with employers over time.
 - For this question we looked at the combined dataset from years 2016, 2017, 2018 and 2019.
 We chose this question inferring there may be a stigma associated with mental health issues that is stronger than that of physical health issues.
 ### Overall:
--When observing the following graphed data, it is quite clear that, overall, there is a large delta between those that would bring up a mental health issue in an interview and those that would bring up a physical health issue in an interview.
+-When observing the following graphed data, we see there is a large delta between those that would bring up a mental health issue in an interview and those that would bring up a physical health issue in an interview.
 Employees are less likely to bring up a mental health issue versus a physical issue.
 There were just over 6% that would bring up mental health issues and approximately 24% that would bring up physical health issues.
 There exists an even stronger difference when observing the "No" answers, with mental health at over 65% and physical health just under 34%.
 - ![Alt text](Figures/ph_v_mh_total_bar.png)
 ### Timeline:
 - There is not a significant trend over the years we observed, as both physical health and mental health stay fairly steady.
 Additionally, it is clear that the differences between the two, physical health and mental health, remain large.
-This indicates a stronger stigma toward bringing up mental health issues.
+This indicates a stronger stigma toward bringing up mental health issues than bringing up physical health issues.
 - ![Alt text](Figures/mh_ph_interview_over_years.png)
 ## Research Question 3 Analysis: What is the level of ease for taking a leave of absence for mental health in the tech industry?
 - Team members created code to analyze the level of ease in requesting time off for mental health.